casychow/neslam/README.md

 # About

-Mr. NeSLAM is a NeRF SLAM algorithm intended for mobile robots.
+Mr. NeSLAM is a NeRF SLAM algorithm intended for mobile robots based on NerfStudio.

 ## 1. Installation: Setup the environment